Can Payers Trust Our Data?

 “Some outcomes can be selectively revealed or withheld.
 There have been numerous studies demonstrating a reporting bias within healthcare, where there is a bias toward publishing statistically positive results favoring an experimental treatment.”

 As a result, payers, who may lack the capabilities to assess the evidence, fear data may have been mined selectively in ways that support a particular claim, says Mitchell.
 “We don’t know the prevalence of this but it is at the back of payers’ minds.
 My view is it that is happens infrequently but payers don’t know when it’s happening and when it’s not.”

 Part of the reason is that real-world evidence is still an emerging field and payers are still developing their own understanding of it and so may not fully value it.
 In one 2016 study of a group of US payers, it emerged that only 5% of P&T monographs referenced already published real-world evidence studies, says Mitchell.
 “They are not used to using real-world evidence yet and even then they have to be convinced the evidence is accurate.”

 The lack of a commonly accepted framework for assessing when this type of evidence is sufficiently reliable is another significant stumbling block, says Mitchell.

-Whether or not a payer takes on trust the data being presented to them depends in part on how it is laid out, says Joseph Dye, head of HEOR, Neurology US at UCB.
+Whether or not a payer trusts the data being presented to them depends in part on how it is laid out, says Joseph Dye, head of HEOR, Neurology US at UCB.